Text-conditioned State Space Model For Domain-generalized Change Detection Visual Question Answering: Introduction

 \section{Introduction}

-Change Detection (CD) is defined as the process of identifying regions of change from multi-temporal images captured over the same geographic area \cite{lu2004change}, and constitutes an increasingly active research area \cite{chen2024changemamba, zhang2025cdmamba, zhang2022swinsunet, li2022transunetcd}.
-Effective and accurate CD techniques can be utilized in a wide range of applications such as urban development planning \cite{olteanu2020use}, natural disaster assessment \cite{tian2014improving}, \cite{washaya2018coherence}, environmental monitoring \cite{baker2007change}, and agricultural analysis \cite{schmitt2013wetland}.
+Change Detection (CD) is defined as the process of identifying regions of change over time, from multi-temporal images captured over the same geographic area \cite{lu2004change}, and constitutes a popular remote sensing image analysis task \cite{chen2024changemamba, zhang2025cdmamba}.
+CD enjoys a wide range of applications such as urban development planning \cite{10960557}, natural disaster management \cite{tian2014improving}, environmental monitoring \cite{10744421}, and agricultural analysis \cite{10364836}.

-CD methods can be categorized into two broad classes: The first is \textit{binary change detection}, where regions are typically classified as ``changed'' or ``unchanged'', and the second is \textit{semantic change detection}, where changed areas are identified along with their specific change type, thus providing more informative outputs \cite{cheng2024change}.
-However, the interpretation of CD results typically requires expert knowledge, making it challenging for end-users \cite{yuan2022change}.
-To address this limitation, the integration of Computer Vision and Natural Language Processing (NLP) has emerged as a prominent research direction \cite{zhang2024vision, ghosh2024exploring, li2024vision} and has given rise to various multi-modal tasks such as image captioning \cite{zhang2024review,li2025underwater}, visual storytelling \cite{wan2024metamorpheus}, visual question answering (VQA) \cite{antol2015vqa, wu2017visual, lobry2020rsvqa}, and visual dialog \cite{das2017visual}, where natural language is used to interpret visual content.
-In the context of CD, VQA offers a powerful framework for enabling users to query specific changes in multi-temporal images using natural language, thus simplifying the interpretation process.
-This specialized application is referred to as CDVQA, which is a subset of the broader Remote Sensing Visual Question Answering (RSVQA) framework. \cite{lobry2020rsvqa, yuan2022change, zhang2023spatial, zheng2021mutual}.
+CD methods are classified into two broad classes: \textit{binary}, where regions are classified as ``changed'' or ``unchanged'', and \textit{semantic}, where changed areas are identified along with their specific type of change, thus providing more informative output \cite{chen2024changemamba}.
+However, the interpretation of CD masks at the pixel-level typically requires expert knowledge, making it difficult for end-users \cite{yuan2022change}.
+To address this limitation, visual question answering (VQA) \cite{antol2015vqa}, a task located at the intersection of natural language processing and computer vision, has been successfully adapted first to scene captioning in the form of remote sensing VQA (RSVQA) \cite{lobry2020rsvqa, yuan2022change, zhang2023spatial, zheng2021mutual}, and then recently to CD.
+CDVQA thus enables users to naturally query for specific changes in multi-temporal images.